mongodb/specifications/source/max-staleness/max-staleness.rst

 Changelog
 =========

-:2022-10-05: Remove spec front matter and revise change log.
+:2022-10-05: Remove spec front matter and revise changelog.
 :2021-09-08: Updated tests to support driver removal of support for server versions older than 3.6.
 :2021-09-03: Clarify that wire version check only applies to available servers.
 :2021-04-06: Updated to use hello command.